contagon/handbook/handbook/12-primary.md

 * Ensure that Primary lessons, singing time, and service and activities help children follow the example of the Savior.
 * Help children prepare for baptism and confirmation.
 * Help boys prepare for priesthood ordination.
-* Help children prepare to receive a limited-use temple recommend and temple ordinances.
+* Help children prepare to receive a temple recommend and temple ordinances.
 * Teach children about the blessings of sharing the gospel, including full-time missionary service.

 Leaders should be sensitive to children who lack family support for gospel living.